andreina-francisco/andreina-francisco.github.io/_posts/2018-07-17-testing-blog.md

 date: 2018-07-17
 ---

 Well.
-Finally got around to putting this website together.
+Finally got around to ~~putting~~ starting to put this website together.